 Monday, February 8

-Discussion of The Maltese Falconled by Robyn Williams, public services librarian, Lynchburg College.
+Discussion of The Maltese Falconled by Robyn Williams, public services librarian, University of Lynchburg.
 Book copies and supplemental materials available.
 Room 231, Elliot & Rosel Schewel Hall, 7 p.m.

 Friday, February 12

 Murder Mystery Game.
-Participate in a speakeasy murder mystery game for all ages hosted by Alpha Psi Omega, Lynchburg College theatre honorary society.
+Participate in a speakeasy murder mystery game for all ages hosted by Alpha Psi Omega, University of Lynchburg theatre honorary society.
 Music by Square Peg jazz ensemble.
 Refreshments.
 Library, 5 p.m.

 Friday, February 19

 Out of the Past.
 Classic noir film, featuring femmes fatales, a doomed private investigator, and a smooth heavy played by Kirk Douglas.
-Introduction by Dr. Ken Wagner, assistant professor of sociology, Lynchburg College.
+Introduction by Dr. Ken Wagner, assistant professor of sociology, University of Lynchburg.
 Hopwood Hall Auditorium, 7 p.m.